How Florida HB 803 Changes Building Permits

 As community development teams work to comply with the law, here are several steps they can take:

-• Audit permit queue management and notification workflows.
+- Audit permit queue management and notification workflows.
 Identify how review deadlines are tracked and when deficiency notices are issued.
-Under HB 803, missing a statutory review window can result in a permit being deemed approved by law.
+Missing a statutory review window can result in a permit being deemed approved by law, making consistent deadline tracking increasingly important.

-• Train staff on the revised private provider review standard.
-Local officials retain authority over document completeness, local ordinances, floodplain requirements, and certain administrative reviews, but HB 803 substantially narrows broader substantive re-review of plans approved by private providers.
+- Train staff on the revised private provider review standard.
+Local officials retain authority over document completeness, local ordinances, floodplain requirements, and certain administrative reviews, but HB 803 substantially narrows broader substantive re-review of plans approved by private providers and imposes new requirements governing registration, oversight, and audits.

 While many of HB 803’s operational changes take effect July 1, the broader implementation work will likely continue well beyond that date as local governments adapt new workflows, revise fee structures, and prepare for future statewide permitting requirements.